henrikmidtiby/CDC/paper/paper.md

 # Acknowledgements

-The OCDC tool was developed by SDU UAS Center as part of the project Præcisionsfrøavl, that was supported by the
+The CDC tool was developed by SDU UAS Center as part of the project Præcisionsfrøavl, that was supported by the
 [Green Development and Demonstration Programme (GUDP)](https://gudp.lbst.dk/) and [Frøafgiftsfonden](https://froeafgiftsfonden.dk/) both from Denmark.